bluekvirus/Stage.js/implementation/HOWTO.md

     theme: //'your theme name',
     fullScreen: //false | true,
-    template: //'#id', '@**/*.html', [html string array] or 'html string',
-    contextRegion: //'your context region name marked in template',
+    template: //'#id', '@**/*.html', [html string array] or 'html string', contextRegion/navRegion: //'your navRegion name marked in template',
-    defaultContext: //'your default context name to show upon dom-ready',
+    defaultContext: //'your default context name to show in navRegion,
     baseAjaxURI: //'your base url for using with Application.remote()',
     viewTemplates: //'remote view templates folder, if using template:@**/*.html in views'
     crossdomain: {